opencontainers/tob/CHARTER.md

    - xiii.
 Attempting to harmonize the OCI Specifications with other proposed standards, including, but not limited to, the appc specification;
    - xiv.
-Ensuring that the scope of technologies promulgated and proposed as standard elements of OCI Projects (including the OCI Specification) are those that are sufficiently widespread and sufficiently mature and stable so as to warrant establishment in the specification;
+Ensuring that the scope of technologies promulgated and proposed as standard elements of OCI Projects (including OCI Specifications) are those that are sufficiently widespread and sufficiently mature and stable so as to warrant establishment in the specification;
    - xv.
 Referring to the Technical Oversight Board any issues that deal with failure to follow established technical governance, issues that impact multiple OCI Projects or specifications, or conflicts that cannot be